-The Rhetoric and Writing doctoral program aims to prepare the next generation of leaders in the discipline of Rhetoric and Writing across all areas of a higher-education career: research, teaching, outreach, & national and institutional service.
-We understand that our discipline requires outstanding leaders across the higher education mission and in many types of institutions.
+The Rhetoric and Writing doctoral program aims to prepare the next generation of leaders in the discipline of Rhetoric and Writing across all areas of a higher-education career: research, teaching, outreach, and national and institutional service.
+Our discipline requires outstanding leaders across the higher education mission and in many types of institutions.
 This mission guides our recruitment, our curriculum, our support packages, and our mentoring philosophy.
-It asks a lot of both students and faculty, but it also makes the program an exciting place to be.
+We ask a lot of both students and faculty, but our commitments also make the program an exciting place to be.

 RW PhD Course Requirements

 1. Core Requirements; all of the following core courses (18 credits):

 The purpose of the concentration requirement is for PhD students to develop a specialized area of study complementary to their rhetoric/writing degree.
 A concentration consists of at least nine credits of course work (typically, three courses) in a specialized area at the graduate level.
 Every PhD student is required to develop one concentration; however, our experience has shown us that most students do work that crosses and/or combines “official” concentrations.
 We encourage that creativity and embrace the innovations to our discipline that comes from it.

 AL 881 Teaching with Technology (3 credits; or an acceptable alternative)

 One course in language, literacy, and culture:

 WRA 877 Community Literacy (3 credits)

 WRA 992 Seminar in Literacy Studies (3 credits)